-California has a total of thirteen federal prisons spread across the state.
+CA has a total of thirteen federal prisons spread across the state.
 If someone is engaged in a California federal prison inmate search, they will need to contact the Federal Bureau of Prisons (FOB) or visit them online.
 This organization lists each federal prison, the gender of the population, the location address, phone, and email contact information as well as inmate population totals and other details.
 They also offer instructions on how to visit someone incarcerated at the facility or how to send inmates goods.
 The site also provides driving directions and employment opportunities.

 The Federal Bureau of Prisons does have an inmate locator feature.
 However, anyone searching for an incarcerated person must have their Inmate Register Number, there is no way to search by the last name.
 Instead, follow these instructions:

-California has more than 110 county jails with at least one long-term facility in each county.
+CA has more than 110 county jails with at least one long-term facility in each county.
 Many counties have short-term holding cells for people awaiting a court hearing as well as short-term facilities for inmates who are sentenced to less than a year of confinement.
-Anyone looking to conduct a California county jail inmate search should first consult The California Department of Corrections and Rehabilitation (CDCR).
+Anyone looking to conduct a CA county jail inmate search should first consult The California Department of Corrections and Rehabilitation (CDCR).
 They are the entity in charge of all incarceration facilities and prison inmates throughout the state.
 They keep everything automated and online for easy access.

 Searching for California county jail inmates is precisely the same process used for finding state inmates.
 Therefore, anyone wanting to perform a California jail inmate search should follow the steps below:

-California has four juvenile detention centers in the state and they are: N.A.
+CA has four juvenile detention centers in the state and they are: N.A.
 Chaderjian Youth Correctional Facility, O.H.
 Close Youth Correctional Facility, Pine Grove Youth Conservation Camp, and Ventura Youth Correctional Facility.
 They house only offenders who are younger than 18 years old.
 Three of them house only males and the fourth house, both males and females.
 One of the male facilities is a conservation camp only.
-When executing a California juvenile detention center search, visitors are urged to use the inmate locator feature on the website or call the facility in person for up-to-date and accurate information.
+When executing a California juvenile detention center search, visitors are urged to use the inmate locator ca feature on the website or call the facility in person for up-to-date and accurate information.
 Rules about giving out information on youths vary, and often, only family or approved friends will receive information.

 The steps to finding someone incarcerated in a California juvenile detention center is the same for state and county searches.
 Follow the instructions below:

-California has forty-four Conservation (Fire) Camps designed to support state, federal and local agencies in charge of responding to natural disasters or emergencies such as floods, fires, and other manmade or weather-related issues.
+CA has forty-four Conservation (Fire) Camps designed to support state, federal and local agencies in charge of responding to natural disasters or emergencies such as floods, fires, and other manmade or weather-related issues.
 These camps employ about 3,700 inmates.
 Two thousand six hundred are qualified to assist with firefighting and other emergency-related tasks; others simply support the entire organization.
 All inmates receive extensive training.
 These are minimum-security facilities but are fully staffed with correctional employees.

-California contracts with one out-of-state facility in an effort to alleviate overcrowding.
+CA contracts with one out-of-state facility in an effort to alleviate overcrowding.
 Inmates are transferred to this facility through the corrections system, and their care and support are coordinated between the two organizations.
 The partner facility is called La Palma Correctional Center (LPCC) and is located in Arizona.
 The California corrections department has a special department to specifically work with out-of-state facilities called the Contract Beds Unit (CBU).
 This unit is headed by Joseph W. Moss, Chief, Contract Beds Unit.

 The steps to find someone incarcerated in an out-of-state prison facility is the same for other California inmate searches, just follow the instructions below: